Solving Quantum-Inspired Perfect Matching Problems via Tutte's Theorem-Based Hybrid Boolean Constraints: Boolean Encodings for FORALL-PMVC

 \texttt{ValidColoring} is satisfied if the assignment to the vertex-color variables $\{\texttt{vc}\}$ represents a valid vertex coloring, i.e. each vertex has exactly one color:

 \texttt{LegalColoring} includes the constraints that define the set $\mathcal{C}$ of legal coloring.
 For example, for \texttt{Dicke}$(|V|,k)$, we have

 Therefore the QBF formula (\ref{eq:qbf}) is satisfiable iff. the graph satisfies the FORALL-PMVC condition.
 Extant QBF solvers, however, accept only problems in CNF format, which requires encoding the implication and cardinality constraints in (\ref{eq:qbf}) to CNF.
-Even using scalable encoding techniques such as Tseytin encoding \cite{tseitin1983complexity}, the length of the CNF-QBF formula increases rapidly as the graph scales, which makes QBF solvers perform poorly, as we demonstrate in the experiment section.
+Even using scalable encoding techniques such as Tseytin encoding \cite{tseitin1983complexity}, the length of the CNF-QBF formula increases rapidly as the graph scales, which makes QBF solvers perform poorly, as demonstrated in Section \ref{section:experiments}.